 - Being a native speaker of the language.

 - The successful completion of an examination administered by the department’s Graduate Committee or, when available, by another department.
 The examination may be reattempted until passed.

 - The successful completion of 6 credits (one year) in the language.
 This may be fulfilled with any paired language courses (e.g. GERM 100 and 110, ITAL 101 and 102, SPAN 101 and 102, SPAN 206 and 207, FREN 101 and 102, FREN 342 and 343).
 These two courses must be taken for academic credit while registered in the graduate program, must meet minimum grades for the Faculty of Graduate and Postdoctoral Studies, and do not count towards the credits required for the degree.

 - The completion of a modern language requirement as part of another graduate degree.

-At the Department of Ancient Mediterranean and Near Eastern Studies, we strongly urge students to consider how they will fulfill the language requirements early on in their program to best support further their academic development.
+At the Department of Ancient Mediterranean and Near Eastern Studies, we strongly urge students to consider how they will fulfill the language requirements early on in their program to best support further their academic and career development.

 You are required to complete, before the end of your program, at least two years’ study (12 credits or equivalent) in one of the following ancient languages: Ancient Greek, Biblical Hebrew, Latin, or Classical Arabic (with a minimum grade: B-/68%).
 Please note that any courses you take to satisfy this requirement do not count toward the 30 credits required by the program.